 Ghee vs. Butter: What’s the Difference?

 For users, ghee and butter are made up of diverse components.
-Butter on its own is included of butterfat (roiled from cream), water, and milk solids.
+Butter on its own is included butterfat (roiled from cream), water, and milk solids.
 Ghee, which is reduced from butter, is only made up of butterfat.

-Unlike butter, ghee, and other types of clarified butter comprises no lactose and are very low in casein content, which makes them an perfect substitute to regular butter for those with dairy and lactose intolerance.
+Unlike butter, ghee butter, and other types of clarified butter comprises no lactose and are very low in casein content, which makes them a perfect substitute to regular butter for those with dairy and lactose intolerance.

-Ghee vs. butter for keto diet should not be decided on its taste or for the fat content only.
+Ghee vs. Butter for the Keto diet should not be decided on its taste or for the fat content only.
 The utility of ghee is best assessed if all the ghee benefits are analyzed.

-The success of keto diet largely depends on the quality fat intake and lifestyle modification.
+The success of the Keto diet largely depends on the quality of fat intake and lifestyle modification.
 With proper lifestyle and moderate ghee in diet, the rate of success of ketogenic diet gets obviously boosted.

-Where to buy ghee?
+Where to buy pure grass-fed ghee?